-- (1) Consists of stock appreciation rights ("SARs") issued pursuant to the Fossil Group, Inc. 2008 Long-Term Incentive Plan (the "2008 Plan") and the 2016 Plan. - (2) Consists of RSUs issued pursuant to the 2016 Plan. - (3) Mr. Kartsotis refused all forms of compensation for fiscal years 2016, 2017 and 2018.
-Mr. Kartsotis is one of the initial investors in the Company and expressed his belief that his primary compensation is met through stock price growth. - (4) These PSUs were granted on April 15, 2018 and will vest, if at all, one-third each year over three years following the grant date.
+- (1) Consists of SARs issued pursuant to the Fossil Group, Inc. 2008 Long-Term Incentive Plan (the "2008 Plan") and the 2016 Plan. - (2) Consists of RSUs issued pursuant to the 2016 Plan. - (3) Mr. Kartsotis refused all forms of compensation for fiscal years 2017, 2018 and 2019.
+Mr. Kartsotis is one of the initial investors in the Company and expressed his belief that his primary compensation is met through stock ownership. - (4) These PSUs were granted on April 15, 2018 and will vest, if at all, one-third each year over three years following the grant date.
 Vesting is subject to satisfaction of the applicable performance criteria and is generally subject to the recipient's continued employment through that date.
 As required by the SEC's disclosure rules, the number of PSUs shown assumes that target levels of performance (100%) will be achieved.
-The Compensation Committee will determine the actual levels of performance achieved within 60 days of the vesting date. - (5) These PSUs were granted on March 15, 2016 and will vest, if at all, on March 15, 2019.
+The Compensation Committee will determine the actual levels of performance achieved within 60 days of the vesting date. - (5) These PSUs were granted on April 15, 2019 and will vest, if at all, one-third each year over three years following the grant date.
 Vesting is subject to satisfaction of the applicable performance criteria and is generally subject to the recipient's continued employment through that date.
 As required by the SEC's disclosure rules, the number of PSUs shown assumes that target levels of performance (100%) will be achieved.
-The Compensation Committee will determine the actual levels of performance achieved within 60 days of the vesting date. - (6) Vests one-half in each of 2019 and 2020 on the anniversary of the grant date. - (7) These PSUs were granted on April 15, 2017 and will vest, if at all, on April 15, 2020.
-Vesting is subject to satisfaction of the applicable performance criteria and is generally subject to the recipient's continued employment through that date.
-As required by the SEC's disclosure rules, the number of PSUs shown assumes that target levels of performance (100%) will be achieved.
-The Compensation Committee will determine the actual levels of performance achieved within 60 days of the vesting date. - (8) Vests in full on the third anniversary of the grant date.
+The Compensation Committee will determine the actual levels of performance achieved within 60 days of the vesting date. - (6) Vests on the third anniversary of the grant date. - (7) These PSUs were granted on April 15, 2017.
+The Compensation Committee has certified that the performance criteria was not met.
+Therefore, these PSUs will not vest on April 15, 2020.
+As required by the SEC's disclosure rules, the number of PSUs shown assumes that target levels of performance (100%) will be achieved. - (8) Vests in full on the third anniversary of the grant date